Tlloyd072/CMPG-323-Overview-30730333/README.md

   project 3 gitignore - this file wil store the code used in the development of the existing ASP.NET Core MVC Web Application that will need to be enhance and improved.

-  project 4 - gitignore - this file will store the data raad from Excel into a data table in UiPath.
+  project 4 - gitignore - this file will store the data read from Excel into a data table in UiPath.

   project 5 - gitignore - this file will store records captured on a data source.